vakisialiou/english/l11/README.md

 15. (he / hurt his leg) - He has hurt his leg

-16. (she / leave her phone in a taxi)
+16. (she / leave her phone in a taxi) - she has left her phone in a taxi

 17. (we / not /lose our tickets) We haven't lost out tickets